LIFE Oak Processionary

 A beetle pair consumes around 200 caterpillars per season.
 A larva will eat up to 40 caterpillars and 13 pupae per season.
 The beetle has therefore been employed as a biological control agent by means of introduction into areas where they do not usually occur (e.g. USA and Canada).
 The beetle has also been released in areas where the species is already found but where their quantities are too small to tackle the caterpillar plague.

-We would like to try this latter approach on a small scale in Belgium and, if it is successful, expand it to the Netherlands.
-In the long-term, we would like to work in collaboration with pest-control companies.
+We wanted to test this last option on a small scale in Belgium and, if successful, potentially expand it to the Netherlands.
+In the long term, we planned to collaborate with pest control companies on this topic.

 De Grote Poppenrover